tiffanymtang/STAT-215A-Fall-2019/README.md

 - The `homework.pdf` file will contain your completed homework.
 Please do not include any irrelevant files.

+- The `documents/` folder will contain any relevant papers or documents for the project.

 Note that GitHub cannot host files more than 100 MB.
 If you try to push a file larger than this, GitHub will cry.

 When you are ready, you need to add, commit, and push the `lab1/` folder.

 At the time when the lab is due, I will run a script that automatically pulls all of your assignments into my local versions of your `stat-215-a` repositories.
 Please make sure to submit your labs on time.
-We will spend some time in a lab having everyone submit a pretend assignment so that you are all clear on what to do.
+We will spend some time in the first lab having everyone submit a pretend assignment so that you are all clear on what to do.

 ## Peer-grading